 Find the printable full recipe with specific measurements below.

-• All-purpose flour: Used to thicken the roux.
+• All-purpose flour: Thickens the sauce to the right consistency.

 How to Make White Sauce